Beyond Pinball Loss: Quantile Methods for Calibrated Uncertainty Quantification: Introduction

 \section{Introduction}

-Uncertainty quantification (UQ) in statistics and machine learning refers to quantifying the confidence of a prediction.
-This measure of certainty can be crucial in a variety of downstream applications, including Bayesian optimization (\cite{shahriari2015taking, mockus1978application}), model-based reinforcement learning (\cite{yu2020mopo, malik2019calibrated, chua2018deep, garcia2012safe}), and in high-stakes predictions where mistakes incur large costs (\cite{rudin2019stop, wexler2017computer}).
+Uncertainty quantification (UQ) in machine learning typically refers to the task of quantifying the confidence of a given prediction.
+This measure of certainty can be crucial in a variety of downstream applications, including Bayesian optimization \citep{kushner1964new, mockus1978application, shahriari2015taking}, model-based reinforcement learning \citep{yu2020mopo, malik2019calibrated, chua2018deep, garcia2012safe}, and in high-stakes predictions where mistakes incur large costs \citep{rudin2019stop, wexler2017computer}.